-- A. attend Board meetings and related functions; - B. be the student voice in the Board's decision-making process by making motions and casting an advisory vote on issues before the Board;
+- C. be the student voice in the Board's decision-making process by making motions and casting an advisory vote on issues before the Board; - D. report to the Board of Trustees on student activities and/or concerns during the time reserved for the student trustee on the monthly board agenda;

-- C. report to the Board of Trustees on student activities and/or concerns during the time reserved for the student trustee on the monthly board agenda; - D. serve on board committees as directed by the board chair; - E. attend student government meetings and regularly provide that organization information on Board activities; - F. perform other duties as requested by the Board, the president, or the Student Services administration that would enhance communication between College students and the Board of Trustees: - G. conduct himself or herself in such a manner that the integrity of the Board of Trustees and the institution is never questioned as a result of his or her actions; and - H. understand that confidential material or information must never be revealed to anyone, regardless of the power or position of the requester.
+- E. serve on board committees as directed by the board chair; - F. attend student government meetings and regularly provide that organization information on Board activities; - G. perform other duties as requested by the Board, the President, or the Student Services administration that would enhance communication between College students and the Board of Trustees; - H. conduct himself or herself in such a manner that the integrity of the Board of Trustees and the institution is never questioned as a result of his or her actions; and - I. understand that confidential material or information must never be revealed to anyone, regardless of the power or position of the requester.